-I love SquareSpace because it is superb for DIY entrepreneurs who want a pretty site — especially an eCommerce site — with little maintenance and without a need to know code.
+I love SquareSpace because it is superb for DIY entrepreneurs who want a pretty site — especially an eCommerce site — with little maintenance and without a need to know the code.

 Each website platform also has drawbacks.

-SquareSpace is limited in terms of the number of available themes and control over the technical side of the site, such as load speed and SEO.
-WordPress plugins can be buggy, and with self-hosted WordPress you may not have access to 24/7 customer service, as you do with SquareSpace.
+Squarespace is limited in terms of the number of available themes and control over the technical side of the site, such as load speed and SEO.
+WordPress plugins can be buggy, and with self-hosted WordPress, you may not have access to 24/7 customer service, as you do with Squarespace.

 In order to help stifle the religious debate, and to make the choice more obvious on a customer-by-customer basis, I am posting these high-level summaries, along with the links for further reading.

-If you would like to compare other website builders such as Wix, Shopify, and Weeble, in addition to SquareSpace and WordPress, this article is a goldmine and it will save you a bit of time and effort.
+If you would like to compare other website builders such as Wix, Shopify, and Weeble, in addition to Squarespace and WordPress, this article is a goldmine and it will save you a bit of time and effort.

 Website Platform: Summaries of SquareSpace versus WordPress